AGB556/Hydra/journal.md

 I also put the cad together and started to form my toolhead, but it is still a very rough design right now.

+I am also deciding on switching my motherboard, most likely, and going forwards with a 3 motor kinematic bed z design, unlike the original one motor z design that I first had.

 Time Spent: 3 Hours